 4. Be committed to learning and continuous improvement.

 5. Work with and respect others by working flexibly and collaboratively, maintaining effective professional relationships with clear organisational and personal benefits and showing commitment to equality and diversity.

 6. Act professionally, ethically and conscientiously by adhering to relevant legislation, regulation, standards, organisational procedures and demonstrate accountability and reliability.

-7. Plan and manage time effectively and prioritise workloads to meet deadlines and customer requirement
+7. Plan and manage time effectively and prioritise workloads to meet deadlines and customer requirements.

-8. Be commercially aware and recognise the relevance of efficiency and the need for change to processes and procedures to meet business and customer requirement
+8. Be commercially aware and recognise the relevance of efficiency and the need for change to processes and procedures to meet business and customer requirements.

 Typically 36 months, depending on prior qualifications and relevant experience.